zuozhenggh/learning-library/common/labs/cloud-login/pt_BR-pre-register-free-tier-account.md

 9. Choose the verification method.
 In this case click the **Credit Card** button.
 Enter your information and payment details.  *Note: This is a free credit promotion account.
 You will not be charged unless you elect to upgrade the account*.
        ![](images/free-tier-payment-2.png " ")

 10. Once your payment verification is complete.
 Review and accept the agreement by clicking the check box.
-Click the **Start my free trial** button.
+Click the **Start my Avaliação Gratuita** button.
        ![](images/free-tier-agreement.png " ")

 11. Your account is provisioning and should be available in a few seconds!
 When it's ready, you're automatically taken to a sign-in page.
 You'll also receive two emails from Oracle.
 One email will be the initial notification that provisioning is underway.
 The other email will be notification that provisioning is complete.
 Here is a copy of the final notification:
        ![](images/account-provisioned.png " ")

-## **STEP 2**: Sign in to Your Account
+## **PASSO 2**: Sign in to Your Account

 If you've signed out of the Oracle Cloud, use these steps to sign back in.